Drainage system (geomorphology): Parallel drainage pattern

-A parallel drainage system occurs on elongate landforms like outcropping resistant rock bands, typically following natural faults or erosion (such as prevailing wind scars).
+A parallel drainage system occurs on elongated landforms like outcropping resistant rock bands, typically following natural faults or erosion (such as prevailing wind scars).
 The watercourses run swift and straight, with very few tributaries, and all flow in the same direction.
 This system forms on very long, uniform slopes, for instance, high rivers flowing southeast from the Aberdare Mountains in Kenya and many rivers of Myanmar.

 This sometimes indicates a major fault that cuts across an area of steeply folded bedrock.

 Trellis drainage pattern

 The geometry of a trellis drainage system is similar to that of a common garden trellis.
 Along a strike valley, smaller tributaries feed into the steep slopes of mountainsides.
 These tributaries enter the main river about perpendicular, causing a trellis-like appearance of the system.
 They form where hard and soft formations exist on both banks of the main river, and are reflective of height, accentuated by erosion.
 Trellis drainage is characteristic of folded mountains, such as the Appalachian Mountains in North America and in the north part of Trinidad.